oasisprotocol/docs/docs/node/run-your-node/advanced/sync-node-using-state-sync.md

 :::caution

-Tendermint's Light Client protocol requires at least 1 full node to be correct to be able to [detect and submit evidence for a light client attack].
+CometBFT's Light Client protocol requires at least 1 full node to be correct to be able to [detect and submit evidence for a light client attack].

 :::